| Title: | Medical Statistics & Epidemiological Analysis |

 Data frames to combine. |

-stacks multiple datasets.
+append stacks multiple datasets.

 A data frame